 Field-hunting tip

-Look in oxidized zones of seleniferous ore deposits country — that is the host setting where alfredopetrovite typically forms.
+Look in oxidized zones of seleniferous ore deposits country, the host setting where alfredopetrovite typically forms.
 If you start seeing euchlorine, glockerite, metavoltine in float, you are in the right ground.
 Field specimens usually show a tabular to blocky crystals habit, so train your eye for that shape before scanning the outcrop.